When heading down the Garden Route from Cape Town we’ve always just zipped straight past the town of George (I don’t think we’re the only ones!)

 Tel: +27 (0) 82 331 8618

-The Garden Route Botanical Gardens are a tranquil oasis in the heart of George.
-Offering geo-caching adventures, mountain biking, hiking trails and gentle garden walks, there’s something for everyone.
+The Garden Route Botanical Gardens is a tranquil oasis in the heart of George.
+Offering geocaching adventures, mountain biking, hiking trails, and gentle garden walks, there’s something for everyone.

 Relax in the garden overlooking the impressive Outeniqua Mountains, while the kids amuse themselves in the play park then grab a table at the Getafix Garden Café, a leisurely spot for a bite of breakfast or afternoon tea.